Dr. Shirley's Web Courses

 - AD 1912-1913

-- The Balkan Wars.
-The Balkan League of Montenegro, Serbia, Bulgaria and Greece declare war on Turkey and drive the Turks out of Europe.
-Greece gains Macedonia and Epirus
+The Balkan League of Montenegro, Serbia, Bulgaria and Greece declared war on Turkey and drove the Turks out of Europe

 - AD 1913